anvarashurov/thefacebook/notes/notes.md

 Each post contains ALL the comments made by the same user.
 That is just a straight up logical flow.
 I need to make sure each comment is under the post that it belongs to.
+- Filter based on postId === myCommnet.postId

+#TODO: How to make sure each comment made also updates number of comments shown on the post?

 -----------------------------------------